iiasa/message-ix-models/doc/impacts/index.rst

 where ``F`` is STURM floor area.
 In the packaged CSV files, ``gamma`` is the ``correction_coeff`` column.

-The ``theta`` files then scale the node-year aggregate so the reference-GWL result matches the calibrated buildings baseline for each SSP.
+The ``theta`` files are a second calibration layer.
+The raw STURM trajectory is not the same object as the calibrated residential/commercial demand that enters MESSAGE.
+For each SSP, ``theta`` scales the node-year aggregate so the reference-GWL result matches the calibrated buildings heating and cooling demand from the Shared Socioeconomic Pathways 2023 / WP-RC demand workflow.

 The ``rc_sector_fractions`` files identify the residential and commercial buildings components already present in aggregate ``rc_spec`` and ``rc_therm`` so they can be removed before the replacement demand is added.